 - CITCS was accredited as a Microsoft Authorized Academic Training Program.

-- A Memoradum of Agreement was established with De La Salle University for the conduct of an Information Technology Education (ITE) graduate program (MCS) in UC.
+- A Memorandum of Agreement was established with De La Salle University for the conduct of an Information Technology Education (ITE) graduate program (MCS) in UC.

 - A total of nineteen (19) IT faculty members were awarded with FAPE scholarship grants to pursue graduate studies in ITE at UC.